-For one reason or another, your credit score may not be as high as you’d like.
+Is your credit score too low?
 Perhaps your credit history is dotted with late payments because you were temporarily short of funds or (accidentally) a few days late on some monthly payments.
-Or perhaps you have a more serious default or CCJ on your credit record.
-Whatever the situation, there are steps you can take to improve your credit history – it just requires some discipline, time, and patience.
+Or maybe you have a more serious default or CCJ on your credit record.
+Whatever the situation, here are some steps to improve your credit history.

-Before anything else, check your credit report at one or more of the UK credit reporting agencies (e.g., Equifax, Experian, or Callcredit) to see where you stand and to be aware of any errors on your record.
-Fixing any errors – they do happen – can go a long way towards improving your record.
+Before anything else, check your credit report at one or more of the UK credit agencies (e.g., Credit Karma, Equifax, Experian, Transunion, ClearScore, etc.) to see where you stand and to be aware of any errors on your record.
+Fixing any errors (they do happen) can go a long way towards improving your record.
 Once you are confident that the report is accurate, the real work begins.
-Here are some steps you can take to boost your credit score:
+Here are some steps you can take to boost your credit score.

 Best Ways to Improve Your Credit Score